bluebrown/echo-server/README.md

 alpine                  latest    d4ff818577bc   12 days ago      5.6MB
 ```

-It is not always or useful to use multi-stage build.
+It is not always required or useful to use multi-stage build.
 For example, you can compile the binary outside the image and copy in the final alpine image.
 However, compiling on build ensures that it is always compiled in the same environment with the same flags.

 ## Healthcheck